Research & Science

 • How do a neighborhood’s buildings, roads, and other areas impact the amount of snow or rain that falls in the neighborhood, or how often snow or rain falls?
 Does Lake Michigan cause more snow or rain to fall in some neighborhoods?

-• How do different types of ground coverings (like grass, trees, concrete, or pavement), air pollution, and different types of neighborhood buildings influence the temperature and humidity of a neighborhood’s air?
+• How do different types of ground coverings (like grass, trees, concrete, or pavement), atmospheric composition, and different types of neighborhood buildings influence the temperature and humidity of a neighborhood’s air?

 • Do cities change climate or add to extreme heat, cold, rainfall, and snowfall throughout their regions and around the globe?